-Connecting to a Second External Supply
+Connecting to a Second External Power Supply

 Multiple devices can also derive their power source from a secondary external power supply.
 Some devices use this external supply while others use the controller's power supply.
 If you use this option, connect each device to the positive [+] terminal of the appropriate power supply.
-Figure 1-7 illustrates this setup.
+The diagram below illustrates this setup.

-If you decide to use an external power supply, do not tie the positive terminals of the two supplies together by direct means or indirect means.
+NOTE: If you decide to use an external power supply, do not tie the positive terminals of the two supplies together by direct means or indirect means.